Load test for your battery bank

 4. Switch on the consumers

-Once that’s done, it’s time to switch on the consumers.
-Be sure to check how many A your consumers draw (ideally measure with a clamp-on ammeter).
+Once that is done, it is time to turn on the consumers.
+Be sure to check how many A your consumers draw (preferably measure with a clamp ammeter).

 5. Start the clock and wait

-Start the clock.
-Then you just have to wait.
-We want to know how long it takes for your meter to read 12.0 V.
+Start the timer.
+Then it’s just a matter of waiting.
+We want to know how long it takes before your measuring instrument shows 12.0 V.

 6. Adjustment of measured value

-No, we have not made a mistake.
-Remember that during consumption, you must add 0.2 V to the value you read on your meter to get the correct voltage.
-12.0 V on the meter thus corresponds to 12.2 V in the batteries if you consume electricity.
+No, we have not written it incorrectly.
+Remember that under load you must add 0.2 V to the value you read on your measuring instrument to get the correct voltage.
+12.0 V on the instrument therefore corresponds to 12.2 V in the batteries when you are drawing power.

 7. Measure time and calculate capacity

-When the voltage in the batteries is 12.2 V, check the time.
-Then take the time and multiply by your consumption.
+When the voltage in the batteries is 12.2 V, you check the time.
+Then take the time and multiply it by your consumption.

 8. Final calculation